Imágenes de páginas

 BY ROGER C. HOYT

-HE answer to this question is being eagerly sought by two classes of Americans.
-First, the many thousands who immediately after the armistice, deluded by the specious promises of over-optimistic brokers, "invested" their savings in German marks and have since watched the steady march of the mark towards the vanishing point.
+HE answer to this question is being eagerly sought by two classes First, the many thousands who immediately after the armistice, deluded by the specious promises of over-optimistic brokers, "invested" their savings in German marks and have since watched the steady march of the mark towards the vanishing point.
 Secondly, that large group of American business men who wish to transact business with Germany but find it practically impossible to make contracts because of the rapid shift of prices in Germany due to the wide fluctuation of the mark.
 Perhaps a simple statement of the economic principles involved will, therefore, throw some light on the probable outcome of this perplexing situation.

 The complexity of civilized life makes money absolutely essential as a medium of exchange and as a measure of value.
 In primitive times men resorted to barter, which was the simple exchange of commodities.
 But this very quickly grew cumbersome and inadequate.
 Men then cast around for some article which could serve as a unit of value.
 In savage communities the unit was seashells, cattle, beaver-skins, corn, cocoanuts, salt, or some other article of general consumption.
 But these units in turn were soon found to be unsatisfactory and a unit of greater intrinsic value was sought.
 Men then turned to the use of metals which had many desirable qualities as money, and gradually gold, the most valuable metal, became accepted as the most universally satisfactory unit which could be found.
 And so, in course of time, what is known as the "gold standard" became the basis for the currency systems of practically all modern governments.
 This means that the underlying unit of value is gold and that all other forms of currency are ultimately redeemable in gold.